Josh Naylor Player Props: Guardians vs. Orioles

 Josh Naylor At The Plate

-- Naylor is hitting .232 with five doubles, seven home runs and 13 walks.
+- Naylor has five doubles, seven home runs and 13 walks while hitting .226.

-- He has hit a home run in 15.6% of his games this season, and 4.1% of his trips to the plate.
+- Looking at the 46 games he has played this season, he's went deep in seven of them (15.2%), and in 4.0% of his trips to the dish.

-- In 19 games this season (42.2%), Naylor has picked up an RBI, and in seven of those games (15.6%) he had two or more.
-He has also driven home three or more of his team's runs in four contests.
+- Naylor has an RBI in 19 of 46 games this season, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 20.0% of his games this season, with two or more runs scored in 6.7%.
+- In 19.6% of his games this season (nine of 46), he has scored, and in three of those games (6.5%) he has scored more than once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.